Grammar and Style Guide

 building Never abbreviate.
 Capitalize the proper names of buildings, including the word building if it is an integral part of the proper name: the Empire State Building.
 The words “building,” “gallery,” “auditorium,” etc., should be lowercase when referring to more than one at a time, if the term is not part of the facility’s official name, or if the entire name is not used on a second reference.
 Eliminate the word “Memorial” from the title of all buildings on the RIT campus for all purposes.
 Most buildings on the RIT campus are halls (Eastman Hall, Brown Hall, etc.).

-Calcutta The preferred name is Kolkata.
+Calcutta The preferred name for this city in India is Kolkata.

 capital, capitol Capital refers to the official city or town that is the official seat of government: Albany is the capital of New York.
 Also refers to wealth owned or used in a business by an individual, corporation, etc.: He needed capital to start his business.
 Capitol refers to the building in which the United States Congress meets in Washington, D.C., or the building in which a state legislature meets.
 The U.S. Capitol is in Washington, D.C.
 The Virginia Capitol is in Richmond.